vegaprotocol/documentation/docs/tutorials/proposals/new-perpetuals-market.md

 | `sourceChainId` | Describes the chain ID of the data source.
 This chain must already be enabled in network parameters and supported by validators. |

 :::info Submitting data
 Learn how to find and submit data in the [submitting data sources tutorial](../using-data-sources.md).
+This includes examples using Pyth and Ethereum data.
 :::

 ### Liquidity monitoring